Thunderbottom/GitSync/README.md

 ## TODO

   * Clean up code
-  * Allow user to sync only select repositories
+  * Allow user to sync only the selected repositories